davehague/prompt-central-station/README.md

 - Comprehensive logging system that can be consumed by managed logging services like Datadog
 - Excellent developer experience, easy to use and extend

+### Core Functionality

+1. Interface - Must have a UI interface (don’t have to write code, Jupyter notebooks, etc)
+2. Prompt Versioning - Must be able to version prompts and review history
+3. Model Integration - Must have all the most recent models.
+Should be able to do side-by-side comparison of models.
+4. Prompt Evaluation - Should be able to run a test suite of data against your prompts which results in a percentage of "passed" tests that meets a minimum threshold.
+5. Prompt Stats / observability - Must show how long it took to run the query.
+Must show cost, tokens, etc

 ## Architecture
 This SDK is intended to be the orchestrator of a full prompt management solution, allowing business users to create and test prompts without needing to have technical experience.
 This greater architecture should also